Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Background

 \subsection{Quantum Algorithms and Their Implications}

 Shor’s algorithm demonstrated that integer factorization and discrete logarithms can be solved in polynomial time on a sufficiently powerful quantum computer \cite{shor1994}.
 This directly breaks RSA, DH, and ECC, thereby undermining nearly all deployed asymmetric cryptography.
 Grover’s algorithm, though more limited, provides a quadratic speed-up for unstructured search problems \cite{grover1996}.
-Applied to symmetric ciphers and hash functions, Grover’s algorithm effectively halves the brute-force security level (e.g., AES-128 offers only 64 bits of quantum security, SHA-256 offers 128 bits).
-This motivates the adoption of AES-256 and SHA-384/512 for long-term security.
+Under standard assumptions, Grover’s algorithm reduces the effective brute-force security margin of symmetric primitives from n bits to approximately n/2 bits (e.g., AES-128 to ~64-bits).